lietuviskalba/css_basic_intro/README.md

 # css_basic_intro
-CSS introduction for mentoring and future refrence.
+CSS introduction for mentoring and future reference.

 >> Documentation for CSS
 >> Page: 9 (start of CSS basics)